fnproject/fn/README.md

 ### Check out the [Tutorial Series](examples/tutorial/)

-The series will demonstrate some of the core Fn capabilities through a series of exmaples.
+This tutorial will demonstrate some of the core Fn capabilities through a series of exmaples.
 We'll try to show examples in most major languages.
-This is a great place to start!
+This is a great Fn place to start!